laplamgor/kantai3d/README.md

 For Android users, you can use [GotoBrowser](https://github.com/antest1/GotoBrowser) which is a third-party Kancolle browser app with built-in Kantai3D (as an experimental feature).

-# Contribute your depth Map
+# Contribute your custom depth Map

 In long term, I would like this project to be fan-based.
 It needs more than one busy poor man to draw all depth maps for 200+ ships and 500+ CGs.

-I have created an [online editor](https://github.com/laplamgor/kantai3d-online-editor) to draw a depth map.
+I have created an [online editor](https://github.com/laplamgor/kantai3d-online-editor) to draw a custom depth map.

-You can create a depth map for your favorite ship CG.
+You can create a custom depth map for your favorite ship CG.
 (CG base image will not be provided by me due to copyright.)

-You can also email me about
+You can also email me for more details.

 ## Pull Request or Email